Simplified filing of probationary period applications

 The AMF strongly recommends submitting the application via E-Services.

-The AMF requires a maximum of 5 business days, plus mail time if AMF E-Services is not used, to process a duly completed application, make the necessary verifications and issue the probationary certificate
+The AMF requires 10 to 15 business days, plus mail time if AMF E-Services is not used, to process a duly completed application, make the necessary verifications and issue the probationary certificate

 Submitting an Application for authorization of probationary period via AMF E-Services

-To submit an Application for authorization of probationary period (pdf - 291 KB)This link will open in a new window, the trainee, the supervisor and the employer must be registered for AMF E-Services.
+To submit an Application for authorization of probationary period, the trainee, the supervisor and the employer must be registered for AMF E-Services.
 The application is available in E-Services in the “Becoming a Professional” tab under “Probationary period – Trainee.”

-Once the employer has completed the application, the trainee will be asked to fill out the Statement of Applicant and the supervisor will be asked to fill out the approval of supervision.
+Once the employer has completed the application, the trainee will be asked to fill out the Statement of Applicant.
 The AMF will confirm the start date of the probationary period when it issues the trainee’s probationary certificate.

 Submitting an Application for authorization of probationary period by mail

-To file an Application for authorization of probationary period by mail, the application must be completed by the employer or by the supervisor if he is an independent representative.
-All required documents and statements must be joined to the application to ensure prompt processing.
+To file an Application for authorization of probationary period (pdf - 530 KB)This link will open in a new windowUpdated on 1st January 2019 must be submitted by the firm, the independent partnership or by the supervisor if he is an independent representative.
+The application can be submitted via AMF E-Services or by mail.

 The probationary certificate